smartcontractkit/external-adapters-js/klaytn/README.md

-# Chainlink External Adapter for AlphaVantage
+# Chainlink External Adapter for Klaytn

 This adapter is built to fulfill Chainlink oracle requests and send transactions to a [Klaytn](https://github.com/klaytn/klaytn) node.